 Even during a pandemic, virtual networking opportunities are available, such as attending professional development webinars or virtual conferences and connecting with the speakers afterward.
 Another option is to connect with coworkers, alumni networks and other lapsed contacts.
 Setting up a Zoom call or simply sending an email allows you to strengthen your professional relationships while still maintaining a social distance.

 You don’t have to be job searching to engage in effective networking, either.
 Even if you love your job, establishing and nurturing mutually beneficial connections with others in your profession can be a vital source of new ideas and energy.

 Don’t stop learning.
 If you do decide on a career change, you may find yourself at a crossroads between wanting to follow a new path and needing to update your professional skill set.
 But starting a new career doesn’t have to mean starting over entirely.
 Consider a certificate program that lets you study a specific area of interest without needing to complete a full degree program, or attending professional events that let you learn while networking with people who are already established in the field you want to work in.
 Professional certificates and boot camps are other ways to add valuable skills and credentials to your resume.

 However, if you find you’re lacking the particular skills required for your dream job, and you need to bridge the gap between your knowledge and what’s in the job description, getting a degree in your desired field could be a good option to explore.
 KU offers a number of online programs, making it easier to complete a degree program on your own time.

 Whatever you decide to do, know that landing your dream job is a process.
 It will take time to sort out what you’re looking for and the path you’ll take to get there.
 Enjoy the journey, celebrate your progress and remember that the end goal will make all your hard work worthwhile.

-Receive career advancement news and KU Edwards Campus resources straight to your inbox by signing up below.
+Receive career advancement news and KU Edwards Campus resources straight to your inbox by signing up for the KUEC Career Blog.